Pale field rat

 The pale field rat (Rattus tunneyi) is a small rat endemic to Australia.
 It is a nocturnal and herbivorous rodent that resides throughout the day in shallow burrows made in loose sand.
-Once widespread, the range has become greatly reduced and it is restricted to the grasslands, sedges, and cane-fields at the north and east of the continent.
-The fur is an attractive yellow-brown colour, with grey or cream at the underside.
+Once widespread, its range has become greatly reduced and it is restricted to the grasslands, sedges, and cane-fields at the north and east of the continent.
+Its fur is an attractive yellow-brown colour, with grey or cream at the underside.
 This medium-sized rat has a tail shorter than its body.

 Taxonomy

-The description of the species was published in 1904 by Oldfield Thomas, the specimens were collected by J. T. Tunney and forwarded to the British Museum; Thomas recognising the field worker in the specific epithet.
+The description of the species was published in 1904 by Oldfield Thomas.
+The specimens were collected by J. T. Tunney and forwarded to the British Museum, Thomas recognising the field worker in the specific epithet.
 The type used in the description was a female collected at Mary River, in the Northern Territory of Australia, and two other unlabelled specimens.
 Thomas placed the new species in the genus Mus, allying them with the rat (as Mus rattus) familiar to Europeans.
 Two subspecies are recognised, the nominate describing those in the north and west, and subspecies Rattuss tunneyi culmorum at the east coast.
 The population has previously been recognised as subspecies Rattus culmorum apex.

 Rattus tunneyi is also known as Tunney's rat, and the Australian pale field rat.

 Description

-A medium-sized species of Rattus, with a rounded and comparatively broad head.

-The upper side of the pelage is a toffee-like shade of brown, said to be appealing in appearance, this grades into the lighter cream or greyish white at the underside.
-The hair across the upper back is slate-grey beneath with a sandy-buff colour overlaying this, the fine hair is around 10 mm and interspersed with hairs around twice this length.

-A defining detail is their tail length, 80 to 150 millimetres, which is obviously shorter than the combined head and body length, which ranges from 120 to 195 mm.

-The weight range is 50 to 210 grams.

-Rattus tunneyi has pale pinkish ears that are 15 to 20 mm long and their large eyes have a bulging appearance.
+The pale field rat is a medium-sized species of Rattus, with a rounded and comparatively broad head.
+The upper side of the pelage is a toffee-like shade of brown, said to be appealing in appearance, which grades into the lighter cream or greyish white at the underside.
+The hair across their upper back is slate-grey beneath with a sandy-buff colour overlaying this.
+Their fine hair is around 10 mm and interspersed with hairs around twice this length.
+A defining detail is their tail length (80 to 150 mm) which is obviously shorter than the combined head and body length (120 to 195 mm).
+Their weight range is 50 to 210 grams.
+Rattus tunneyi has pale pinkish ears that are 15 to 20 mm long and large eyes that have a bulging appearance.
 The female has a total of ten nipples, one pectoral and four inguinal pairs of teats.
 The feet of these rodents are covered in white hair at the upper side.